kivy/pyjnius/README.md

 ----------------

 When you use autoclass, it will discover all the methods and fields within the object, and resolve it.
-It's better to declare and use only what you need (for the moment).
+For now, it can be better to declare and use only what you need.
 The previous example can be done manually:

 ```python